chrisbrinkmann/swinfo/README.md

 The goal of making this app was to use React to create a dynamic website that pulls data from a remote API (https://swapi.co) and dynamically renders page content based on what categories or items the user clicks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Additional Features - Not Yet Implemented
+1. fetch all pages of category data from swapi.co.
+Currently only the first page is fetched.
+The response object does have a link to the next page, so it should be doable with something like (while data.next !== null, fetch data.next)

+2. Add images from another API or source. swapi.co does not have images.
+This would have to be done in App.handleItemSelect.
+Also would need to remove the filter in InfoCard for entries containing 'https'.

+3. InfoCard should show the name/title of entries where the API currently just returns a link/array of links to another API page (currently these entries are just filtered out to make the data look cleaner).
+This could be tricky... need to do a new fetch for each link in the response object value and replace it with the name||title from the new fetch.

+4. Add a 'loading...' text/spinner while waiting for the itemList fetch response.
+How can I check waiting for response? (component lifecycle method?)

 ## Available Scripts